Thomas Lendvay, MD, FACS

-Fellows gain clinical exposure at Seattle Children's, a 323-licensed-bed facility.
-The Pediatric Urology service is responsible for approximately 1,400 open cases a year, and fellows are actively involved in patient care in the operating room, clinic, and inpatient units.
+Fellows gain clinical exposure at Seattle Children's, a 403-licensed-bed facility.
+The Pediatric Urology service is responsible for 1,500 surgical cases a year, and fellows are actively involved in patient care in the operating room, clinic and inpatient units.
 Fellows will also spend some time in patient care at the University of Washington Medical Center.

 Year 1 is an ACGME-approved clinical year.
-The fellow spends the majority of time on patient care responsibilities in the operating room, ambulatory clinic, and inpatient units working with the faculty.
+The fellow spends the majority of time on patient care responsibilities in the operating room, ambulatory clinic and inpatient units working with the faculty.
 Year 2 consists of research with some clinical responsibilities.
 The second year is, in fact, a junior staff position at the University of Washington with a significant emphasis on a mentored research project.
-This means that the fellow essentially has his or her own practice during the second year.
+This means that the fellow essentially has his or her own practice during the second year while under the umbrella of the fellowship faculty.

 During the second year, fellows may engage in basic science or clinical science research.
-Areas of research include basic research on bladder and urothelial growth in the Bassuk Laboratory and clinical research in the Urology and Neurodevelopmental Departments, with the potential to earn a Masters of Science in epidemiology.
-Other areas of study have included robotic/haptic research and research in urinary tract infection.
+Areas of research include quality, safety, health services and clinical research in the Urology and Neurodevelopmental Departments, with the potential to earn a master’s of science in epidemiology.
+Other areas of study have included late stage effects of childhood malignancy therapy, long-term fertility outcomes in pediatric oncology patients, robotic/haptic technology research and research in urinary tract infection.

 Length of fellowship: 2 years